sluukkonen/possu/README.md

 ### query

-Execute a `SELECT` or other query that is expected to return results.
+Execute a `SELECT` or other query that returns zero or more result rows.

 Returns all result rows.